 It begins in the 1910s and 1920s.
 When the socialist revolution failed to materialise beyond the Soviet Union, Marxist thinkers like Antonio Gramsci and Georg Lukacs tried to explain why.
 Their answer was that culture and religion blunted the proletariat’s desire to revolt, and the solution was that Marxists should carry out a “long march through the institutions” – universities and schools, government bureaucracies and the media – so that cultural values could be progressively changed from above.

 Adapting this, later thinkers of the Frankfurt School decided that the key to destroying capitalism was to mix up Marx with a bit of Freud, since workers were not only economically oppressed, but made orderly by sexual repression and other social conventions.
 The problem was not only capitalism as an economic system, but the family, gender hierarchies, normal sexuality – in short, the whole suite of traditional western values.

 These “cultural Marxists” then began to use insidious forms of psychological manipulation to upend the west.
 Then, when Nazism forced the (mostly Jewish) members of the Frankfurt School to move to America, they had, the story goes, a chance to undermine the culture and values that had sustained the world’s most powerful capitalist nation.

 The vogue for the ideas of theorists like Herbert Marcuse and Theodor Adorno in the 1960s counterculture culminated with their acolytes’ occupation of the commanding heights of the most important cultural institutions, from universities to Hollywood studios.
-There, they promoted and even enforced ideas which were intended to destroy traditional Western values and overthrow free enterprise: feminism, multiculturalism, gay rights and atheism.
-And this, is where political correctness came from.
+There, they promoted and even enforced ideas which were intended to destroy traditional Western values and overthrow free enterprise: white privilege, feminism, multiculturalism, gay rights and atheism.